Halfmoon, New York

 Halfmoon is a town in Saratoga County, New York, United States.
 The population was 25,662 at the 2020 census.
-The town is apparently named for the shape of the lower elevation land north of the junction of the Hudson and Mohawk Rivers.
+The town is named for the shape of the lower elevation land north of the junction of the Hudson and Mohawk Rivers.
 It is also said to be named for Henry Hudson's ship, the Halve Maen.

 Halfmoon is in the southeastern part of the county and is north of Albany.

 History

-The earliest settlements took place circa 1680 by the Mohawk River.
+The earliest settlements began with the arrival of the Dutch.
+The area now known as Halfmoon was a tract of land called "Halve Maen", which was named for the shape of the west side of the Hudson River to the north of its confluence with the Mohawk River.
+The Mohican tribe sold the plain to Philip Schuyler and Goosen Van Schaick in 1664, and it was later confirmed in Albany in 1667.

+The original Half Moon Patent extended along the western bank of the Hudson River from Tenendahowa (modern-day Anthony Kill) to the Mohawk River.
+The first dwellings were said to have been established by the 1680s in the area of the current boundary between the Town of Halfmoon and Town of Waterford on the Hudson River.

 The town was formed while still part of Albany County in 1788.
 The name was briefly changed to Orange when the town of Waterford was created in 1816 from part of Halfmoon; however, the current name was restored in 1820.
-In 1828, the western portion of the town was used to create the town of Clifton Park.
+In 1828, the western portion of the town was used to create the town of Clifton Park, with the City of Mechanicville later being split off in 1910.

 The Erie Canal was built along the southern part of Halfmoon, part of the Mohawk River.